xizhibei/blackfyre/Readme.md

 const consumer = new Consumer(<ConsumerOptions>{
     preProcess(task: Task) {
       // Yes, `this` binded to the process warp function,
-      // so you may share some vars with the `postPostprocess` this.endTimer = summary.startTimer({ taskName: task.name });
+      // so you may share some vars with the `postProcess` this.endTimer = summary.startTimer({ taskName: task.name });
     },
     postProcess(task: Task, state: TaskState, errorOrResult: any) {